 If the HPLMN performs the configuration update of a UE registered in the HPLMN (e.g. due to a change in the Subscribed S-NSSAI(s)), this results in updates to the Configured NSSAI for the HPLMN.
 Updates to the Allowed NSSAI and/or, if present, to the associated mapping of the Allowed NSSAI to HPLMN S-NSSAIs are also possible if the configuration update affects S-NSSAI(s) in the current Allowed NSSAI.
+If the configuration update doesn’t affects S-NSSAI(s) in the current Allowed NSSAI, the UE uses the current Allowed NSSAI continuously.

 If the VPLMN performs the configuration update of a UE registered in the VPLMN (e.g. due to a change in the Subscribed S-NSSAI(s), the associated mapping is updated), this results in updates to the Configured NSSAI for the Serving PLMN and/or to the associated mapping of the Configured NSSAI for the Serving PLMN to HPLMN S-NSSAIs.
 Updates to the Allowed NSSAI and/or to the associated mapping of the Allowed NSSAI to HPLMN S-NSSAIs are also possible if the configuration update affects S-NSSAI(s) in the current Allowed NSSAI.
+If the configuration update doesn’t affects S-NSSAI(s) in the current Allowed NSSAI, the UE uses the current Allowed NSSAI continuously.